 Your student has Tourette

 Syndrome.
 The information below has been provided by the student's family.
 Please share this

 information with all of this student's teachers including PE, art, and music and the bus driver.

 Tics may be triggered by:

-This may be dispered by:

-Differences in conserv percention:

 Differences in sensory perception:

+biliterences in sensory perception.

 Common impulsive behaviors:

 Possible tic substitutions:

-1 OSSIBLE CLE SUBSCITUTIONS.
+Tools / A stirition that many had difficult for the student to many one

 Tasks/Activities that may be difficult for the student to manage:

 Passions Include:

 Special talents include:

 Ways to reduce anxiety/stress:

-Compared bings

 General tips: